 The team needed a better way to collect data and images and mark up a floor plan without having to return to a location multiple times which wasted a lot of time and resulted in inaccurate installations.

-System Surveyor Simplifies the Site Survey Process
+SOLUTION: System Surveyor Simplifies the Site Survey Process

 UNLV discovered System Surveyor, a simple to use, mobile system design tool.